netgen/ezpublish-legacy/README.md

 What is eZ Publish?
 -------------------
-**eZ Publish is reaching end of life by 2021, current releases are primarily aimed at easing migration to it's successor; [eZ Platform](https://ezplatform.com/)**
+**eZ Publish has made it beyond it's end of life in 2021 and survived.
+Current releases are primarily aimed at easing the requirements to support current versions of the PHP language like PHP 8.2 and 8.3.**

 eZ Publish is a professional PHP application framework with advanced CMS (content management system) functionality.
 As a CMS its most notable feature